Chart Color Schemes

 Graceville's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-74.6% report no medical ailments.
-The area has 15.0% residents aged 65 and over (744 people), with health outcomes requiring more attention than the broader population.
+As of 2021, the area has 15.0% of residents aged 65 and over (748 people).
+Health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health